 Committing to Lifelong Education & Growth:

-For the all too many organizations who’ve previously been on the top of their respective industries but slowly declined into mediocrity, an inability or unwillingness to keep up with industrial standards and change with the times is most likely to blame.
+For all too many organizations that’ve previously been on the top of their respective industries but slowly declined into mediocrity, an inability or unwillingness to keep up with industry standards and change with the times is most likely to blame.
 Because new technologies, practices, and strategies are being developed every single year, in every professional field, it’s imperative to commit to continuous education and growth.
 Only by yearning to learn, grow and evolve over time can you assure yourself of continued success.
 For this reason, it’s vital to develop a passion for your work and commit yourself to lifelong learning.

-Whether you’re a longtime employee at a large corporation, in the process of switching careers or hoping to start your own company in the near future, it is certain that you can improve your levels of professional success by becoming the CEO of yourself.
-By simple following the systematic strategies laid out here, it is certain that you’ll be on your way to achieving your wildest professional dreams.
+Whether you’re a longtime employee at a large corporation, in the process of switching careers, or hoping to start your own company in the near future, it is certain that you can improve your levels of professional success by becoming the CEO of yourself.
+By simply following the systematic strategies laid out here, it is certain that you’ll be on your way to achieving your wildest professional dreams.